2023 in the United States: Federal government

+State governments

 Elections

-Elections will be held on November 7, 2023.
-This is an off-year election where neither the president or vice president is on the ballot.
-Seats in the US Congress are not up for election either, save for special elections.
+Elections were held on November 7, 2023.
+This was an off-year election where neither the president or vice president were on the ballot.
+Seats in the US Congress were not up for election either, save for special elections.
+One vacancy in the Senate opened up this year due to the death of Dianne Feinstein; California governor Gavin Newsom appointed Laphonza Butler to serve the remainder of Feinstein's term.

-Kentucky, Louisiana, and Mississippi will hold elections for their governors, lieutenant governors, state treasurers, attorney generals, and state agriculture commissioners.
-The cities of Chicago, Columbus, Dallas, Denver, Houston, Indianapolis, Jacksonville, Memphis, Nashville, Philadelphia, and Salt Lake City will elect their mayors.
+Kentucky, Louisiana, and Mississippi held elections for their governors, lieutenant governors, state treasurers, attorney generals, and state agriculture commissioners.
+The cities of Chicago, Columbus, Dallas, Denver, Houston, Indianapolis, Jacksonville, Memphis, Nashville, Philadelphia, and Salt Lake City elected their mayors.